Mishanya00/They-are-Gigabytes/README.md

 * Miniaudio (C lib for audio that is implemented through miniaudio.cpp and miniaudio.h files)

+* FreetypeGL for text output and fonts support

 * Others (that I maybe forget or will add in future)

 This game is being created for educational purposes and I do my best to follow OOP and Architecture recommendatioins to make the game easy to develop and modify.